philwhiles/frettler/README.md

 ### Instruments
 A fretboard is a fretboard, and frettler can handle any number of strings with any tuning.
 For each instrument mentioned it has a default number of strings and their standard tunings.

-The instrument 'banjo' will assume the fifth string starts at the sixth fret - if you want the display for a banjo having all strings full length, just use any instrument other than banjo with --strings A,B,C,etc.
+The instrument 'banjo' will assume the fifth string starts at the fifth fret - if you want the display for a banjo having all strings full length, just use any instrument other than banjo with --strings A,B,C,etc.

 ### Scales/Modes